mayank-s16/Tryhackme-machines-notes/vulnversity/README.md

 Try upload a few file types to the server, what common extension seems to be blocked?\
 .php

+Which extension seems to be allowed to upload php reverse shell?\
+.pthml \
+You can try it out using [extensionChecker.py](https://github.com/mayank-s16/Tryhackme-machines-notes/blob/main/vulnversity/extensionChecker.py "Extension Checker Script") file that is uploaded in thie repo.<br>

 What is the name of the user who manages the webserver?\
 bill